 Software engineering is an international need.
 Although you're based in New Zealand, the schedule might reflect the hours of operation for a client in Europe or Asia.

-Generally, software developers come in between 7 a.m. and 9 a.m. and work until 4 or 5 p.m.
+Generally, software engineers come in between 7 a.m. and 9 a.m. and work until 4 or 5 p.m.
 Usually, companies deter people in this profession from working more than nine hours a day to prevent burnout.
-Still, software developers work late or on weekends to complete a project.
+Still, software engineers work late or on weekends to complete a project.

 There are rare occasions when people in this profession need to work 12 hours or more.
 This occurs for approaching deadlines or if program-related issues result in a loss of an organisation's productivity or income.